markabrahams/node-net-snmp/README.md

 # Mib Module

+An `Agent` instance, when created, in turn creates an instance of the `Mib` class.
+There is no direct API call to create a `Mib` instance; this creation is the responsibility of the agent.
+An agent always has one and only one `Mib` instance.

 The MIB is a tree structure that holds management information.
 Information is "addressed" in the tree by a series of integers, which form an Object ID (OID) from the root of the tree down.

 There are only two kinds of data structures that hold data in a MIB:

  * **scalar** data - the scalar variable is stored at a node in the MIB tree, and the value of the variable is a single child node of the scalar variable node, always with